top of page

 A. Their first meeting

-C. Their last meeting (The Roll Call for the Raid)
+C. Their last meeting (The Roll Call for the Raid of Harpers Ferry)

 D. Douglass recalls news of John Browns hanging. (((Douglass recites poem “The Portent" by Herman Melville)))